-Valmet's OptiFlo headbox with new innovative aqua layering technology makes it possible to produce a two-layer sheet with very good layer coverage using only one headbox and forming unit.
-The aqua layering technology has been developed for the most challenging stratified solutions where layer purity is a key feature.
+Valmet's OptiFlo headbox with new innovative Aqua layering technology makes it possible to produce a two-layer sheet with very good layer coverage using only one headbox and forming unit.
+The Aqua layering technology has been developed for the most challenging stratified solutions where layer purity is a key feature.
 It produces a perfect, disturbance-free, purely layered structure that boosts strength properties.

-The new aqua layering technology uses a thin water layer as a headbox wedge to stabilize layers and to form an even film while layers of stratified paper are being joined together.
-It prevents mixing of stock layers and also enables feeding of functional additives between the stock layers.
+Valmet’s latest headbox innovations – Aqua layering technology – can be used to improve the internal strength of weak middle ply by feeding starch or other additives between the layers.
+The new Aqua layering technology uses a thin water layer as a headbox wedge to stabilize layers and to form an even film while layers of stratified paper are being joined together.
+It prevents the mixing of stock layers and also enables the feeding of functional additives between the stock layers.

-This type of layering provides possibilities to adjust quality and especially strength properties.
+This type of layering provides possibilities to adjust the quality and especially strength properties.
 Cost savings can be achieved, for example, by using different furnish qualities, cheaper raw materials, and functional wet end additives between the layers.
 Furthermore, as layering is done with one headbox and forming section only, the investment is both cost and energy efficient.